John I, Count of Ponthieu

 John I of Ponthieu (c.
-1140 – 1191) was the son of Guy II of Ponthieu and succeeded him as Count of Ponthieu in 1147.
+1140 – 1191) was the son of Guy II of Ponthieu and Ida.
+He succeeded his father as Count of Ponthieu in 1147.

 War with Normandy

 John attacked Normandy in 1166 and 1168, in response to King Henry II of England's confiscation of the castles at Alençon, La Roche-Mabile and the Alenconnais.
 Henry, angry with John's rebellion, led his army on a path of destruction across Vimeu, the south-west part of Ponthieu.

 Family

 John married Beatrice of Saint-Pol, they had: